Early Intensive Behavior Therapy

-The Early Intervention Behavior Treatment (EIBT) Program is designed to serve children ages 18-48 months at intake.
-The anticipated during of Learning Solutions EIBT program averages three years, transitioning between two and a half to three years to an Early Autism Treatment Program focusing on functional adaptive skills or parent coaching.
-Recommended intensity is based upon individual needs and best practice research ranging from 25-40 hours depending on age.
+The Early Intervention Behavior Treatment (EIBT) Program is designed to serve children ages 18 months to 18 years.
+Recommended intensity is based upon individual needs and best practice research ranging from 25-40 hours depending on age and skill sets.
 The EIBT program addresses deficits and excesses in motor, communication, adaptive, social and emotional, cognitive, and behavioral domains.
 Learning Solutions’ anticipated outcomes for an EIBT program include independence within their home and learning environment and for parents to demonstrate the ability to continue with skill acquisition and maintenance and have a grasp of basic behavior intervention principles.

-Programs typically taught within the EAT program may include:
+Programs typically taught within the EIBT program may include:

 • Adaptive: Toilet training, hand washing, dressing, novel foods